Vince-maple-byte/CMP_464_Group_6/README.md

 # CMP_464_Group_6
-Thois repository was created by Iverson Mejia, and was contributed to by Benjamin Rosado,
+This repository was created by Iverson Mejia, and was contributed to by Benjamin Rosado,
 Zahra Khan,
 Fajer Butt,